 History, tourist information, and nearby accommodation

-Remains of a 12th century motte and bailey.
+Chalgrave Castle is a ruinous 12th-century motte and bailey fortification.
 The site has been the subject of several archaeological excavations in conjunction with the Bedfordshire Archaeology Council.

 The encircling ditch was also re-dug at the same time.
 This suggests that the Norman lord found the initial castle too small for comfort.
 Perhaps it had been thrown up hurriedly after the Conquest and later proved to be unsuitable for long-term habitation.